Techniques Home ~ alanwsmith.com ~ other projects ~ socials

 }

---accent-color-1 is what's used for the borders of the code/result example blocks on this page.
+--accent-color-1 is what's used for the borders of the example code/result blocks.
 We can set a component to use the same variable for its background like this:

 Code